 The Trial and Tragedy of the Medical Fiscal Cliff

-Healthcare costs are leading us for fiscal disaster in this country.
+Healthcare costs are leading us to fiscal disaster in this country.
 This is only the first trial/tragedy.

 Obviously, this level of healthcare cost will be ruinous.